rob22202/h4shit/README.md

 h4shit
 ======

-h4shit will grab a hash list, compare it to a good hash list, a bad hash list, and virustotal.
-Only suspect entries are spit out.
+h4shit will grab a md5 list, compare it to a good hash list, a bad hash list, and virustotal.
+Supply an input file containing "entry_number \t file_name \t md5" with the -i option.  filename Only suspect entries are spit out.